 - Publisher: Harpercollins India

-These are a collection of twelve humour short stories. they have the flavour of a south Indian home and its neighbourhood.
+These are a collection of twelve humour short stories with the flavour of a South Indian home and its neighbourhood.
 India is a country of diverse cultures with a variety of regional languages, food habits and so on.
-So when people live in a housing complex, the flavours of these various states merge in one melting pot.
+So when people live in a housing complex, the flavours of these various states merge into one melting pot.